 (Second Edition, Greatly Expanded, Fundamentally Revised)

 7 Steps to a Pain-Free Life How to Rapidly Relieve Back, Neck and Shoulder Pain Using the McKenzie Method (Dutton; paperback, Plume).
 Collaboration.
-This is Kubey’s tenth and most recent book (not counting current projects).
+This is Kubey’s tenth book (not counting current projects).
 It is a major expansion and revision of the first edition, which shot to #5 at Amazon.com, with Amazon naming it the sixth-best health book of the year.
 The new one adds a big new section on the shoulder: six chapters of discussion and exercises.

 American Veterans and Servicemembers

 Published online, The American Veterans and Servicemembers Survival Guide is a 649-page e-book for current American military servicemembers and American veterans of all eras.
 On the book, Craig was the editor and project co-administrator and wrote “front matter” and part of one chapter.
 The book was sponsored by Veterans for America (VFA) in Washington, D.C.